 Sadly, warthogs are often hunted for poaching.
 This is because many use their tusks in the ivory trade.

-What’s more, they are hunted for meat, too – though it’s normally their tusks which catch poacher attention.
+What’s more, they are hunted for meat, too – though it’s normally their tusks that catch poacher attention.

 While warthogs are known to forage at night if things get dangerous, they generally follow the same sleep patterns as us.
 They are active in the day, and sleep when it gets dark.
 This is likely due to what they deem to be the safest of cycles.

-Do you have any interesting or fun facts about Warthogs that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Warthogs?
+Share them in the comments below!